Skip to Content

 How to Understand an Assessment

 Look at what the assessment states about your property.
-You might find that you’ve suddenly become the owner of San Gabriel property that is nothing like the one you actually own.
+You might find that you’ve suddenly become the owner of a San Gabriel property that is nothing like the one you actually own.
 For example, the assessment may wrongly give your house four bedrooms when it only has three or place your address in an upscale neighborhood adjacent to your actual location.
 In one case, a homeowner’s one-story home with vaulted ceilings was incorrectly listed as a two-story house and charged twice the actual square footage because the assessor viewed it from outside rather than doing a more detailed inspection.

 The value of similar properties in your neighborhood can tell you a lot about your own property’s assessment.
 If you and your neighbors are friends, you may be able to learn from their assessment.
 Otherwise, it’s a good idea to compare your property with four or five in your general area that have the same amount of square footage and the same property size.